Why it’s important to know the dates of French Holidays in France.

 Decembre and January.

-The Christmas holiday break, not to be confused with the winter holiday break lasts a full two weeks and usually begins on the Saturday before Christmas day through New Years.
-Kids typically return to School on the first Monday after January first.
+The Christmas holiday break, not to be confused with the winter holiday break, lasts a full two weeks and usually begins on the Saturday before Christmas day through New Year.
+Kids typically return to school on the first Monday after January first.

 4- Winter holiday (Vacances d’hiver)